Moinkhanone/HTML-tags-and-parsing-image-text-/README.md

 After these two steps, you'll now have a set of images.
 You just have to create a video out of these images.
 Here's an example of a java library xuggler, that helps you create video out of images - http://examples.javacodegeeks.com/desktop-java/xuggler/create-video-from-image-frames-with-xuggler/

-You really dont need to create an android app, nor has he asked for one.
-You can do this completely in java.